What we do

 Vision for Bangladesh has seven trustees working hard to help those living in extreme poverty, while working closely with, and supporting, BNSB Eye Hospital in Moulvibazar.

 The charity is entirely funded by donations and we're grateful for every penny given to such an important cause.
-Donations are used to pay for sight-saving surgery, hospital equipment, Nurse/Doctor training and awareness programmes (including door-to-door knocking in the tea gardens) to find children in remote areas.
+Donations are used to pay for sight-saving surgery, hospital equipment and awareness programmes (including door-to-door knocking in the tea gardens) to find children in remote areas.